TheNewEconomy/EssentialsUnlocked/README.md

 Instead of waiting another five years for them to *maybe* fix it, we did it ourselves. **You're welcome.**

+Oh, and fun fact: **This README was written by AI.** Why?
+Because that’s exactly the **same level of effort EssentialsX put into fixing the town balance resetting issue.**

 ## ⚡ Features

 - **Bridges EssentialsX Economy with VaultUnlocked** like it should have been from day one